zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-01-python-structure.md

-# Tutorial 2: Working with Pandas
+# 1. Working with Pandas

 Read and complete actions before moving to the next activity.